BisonSchweizAG/JSmooth/README.md

     url=http://mysite/jre.exe
     params=/s
     ```

-    The URL can again point also a local file using the `file:` prefix.
+    The URL can again point also to a local file using the `file:` prefix.

 ### VERSIONINFO support